swiss-ai-center/a-guide-to-mlops/presentation/README.md

 pick the best open-source tool for each job.

 **Incremental:**
-adopt one practice at a time.
+adopt one practice at a time, with minimal friction.

 **Pragmatic:**
-start with reproducibility, then automate, deploy, monitor, and retrain.
+reproducibility first, then automate, deploy, monitor, and retrain.

 ## The guide